-AA 3 Star award apartment situated in the village of Selsley, close to Stroud.
-Purposely converted to holiday accommodation, Bobby's Nook is a cosy and comfortable home from home, ground floor apartment for just the two of you, with level lawn area, secluded garden to the rear and safe onsite parking.
+Bobby's Nook is an AA 3 Star award apartment situated in the village of Selsley, close to Stroud.
+Purposely converted to holiday accommodation, Bobby's Nook is a cosy and comfortable home from home, ground floor apartment for just the two of you, with level lawn area, secluded garden (table, chairs, loungers and barbecue) to the rear and safe onsite parking.
 The double bedroom has an ensuite wetroom with a shower "you won't want to get out of"!
 The modern kitchen is a good size, is well-equipped and has a rural view across fields, (the Arts and Crafts period Selsley church can be seen in winter).
 We take pride in care and attention to detail, with all towels, and kitchen and bedroom linen provided.
 All guests have been impressed with how well-equipped the apartment is and a recent couple suggested we highlight this in our information so that you won't need to bring your hairdryer or kitchen utensils!
-Also, plenty of storage space is provided to stow your belongings and hang clothes.
+Also, plenty of storage space is provided to stow your belongings and hang your clothes.

 The surrounding countryside is peaceful with amazing views especially to the west (distant River Severn, Forest of Dean) giving awesome sunsets in summer; relax... throw open the window blinds, and enjoy!
 Bobby's Nook is adjacent to the Cotswold Way and the attractive Selsley Circuit (5 miles of great variety and interest).
-Many beautiful villages and bohemian Stroud, with its highly acclaimed farmers' market, are close by.
+Many beautiful, typically Cotswold, villages and bohemian Stroud, with its highly acclaimed farmers' market, are close by.
 There are also many events in the area including Cheltenham Gold Cup, Fairford Air Tattoo, Gloucestershire Steam Extravaganza, Bristol Balloon Fiesta and Gloucester Tall Ships.
-Good access to M5; Bath, Bristol, Cardiff, Gloucester, Cheltenham.
+Good access to M5; Bath, Bristol, Cardiff, Gloucester, Cheltenham, Oxford, Stratford.
 If you are looking for a Cotswolds break with your loved one, whether energetically walking the Cotswold Way, cycle touring or simply relaxing, savour the delights of the Cotswolds' Stroud Valleys area with Bobby's Nook as your base.
 A warm welcome and a welcome pack (including tasty fresh eggs from our own chickens) await to begin your holiday.
 There are many ways to spend your days and something for everyone; perhaps a visit to the romantic Rococo Gardens in Painswick, the National Arboretum in Westonbirt., the National Trust Newark Park or Slimbridge Wetlands Wildlife Reserve.
 Ordnance Survey maps of the area are available to borrow.
 In summer, while away a relaxing evening with a barbeque in the garden whilst watching a beautiful sunset in the distance over the Forest of Dean.
 There are also many local pubs and restaurants to sample; our information pack contains some suggestions and only one mile to the supermarket.
 We are happy to say that we have two pubs within walking distance: The Kings Head, Kings Stanley, is approximately 1 mile and Google Maps says this takes 18 minutes to walk, and our local pub, The Bell, Selsley which has now re-opened after an extensive refurbishment and is serving very delicious food.
 We are always happy to answer any questions you may have regarding Bobby's Nook and the area so please feel free to send us an enquiry.
-If you are celebrating a special event during your stay such as a birthday or anniversary and, for example, you would like something delivered before your arrival and/or provided for your loved one, please ask - we are very pleased to help where possible.
+If you are celebrating a special event during your stay such as a birthday or anniversary and you would like something delivered before your arrival or provided for your loved one, please ask - we are very pleased to help whenever possible.

 Please note: for the comfort of all our guests, this property is non-smoking, including the outside areas.